 T getValue (FemElement3dBase elem, int subIdx)

 Internally, field features, such as nodes or elements, are generally referred to by their number.
 This is because node and element numbers are guaranteed to be persistent, in the sense that the number will remain unchanged as long as the node or element is not removed from the FEM model.
-Element field implementations also need to distingish between volumetric and shell elements, since these are each numbered independently.
+Element field implementations also need to distinguish between volumetric and shell elements, since these are each numbered independently.

 Table 6.6 gives a list of all the currently implemented fields.
 Some of them, such as those prefaced with Vector3d, VectorNd, and MatrixNd, are specialized because they implement special features for their value type, or require specialized construction because the value type does not have a fixed size.